 The focus of this paper is on the power of token-forwarding algorithms, which do not manipulate tokens in any way other than storing and forwarding them.
 Token-forwarding algorithms are simple, often easy to implement, and typically incur low overhead.
-In a key result, [33] showed that under their adversarial model, k-gossip can be solved by token-forwarding in O(nk) rounds, but that any deterministic online token-forwarding algorithm needs $\Omega(n\log k)$ rounds.
+In a key result, [33] showed that under their adversarial model, k-gossip can be solved by token-forwarding in O(nk) rounds, but that any deterministic online token-forwarding algorithm needs $\Omega(n \log k)$ rounds.
 They also proved an $\Omega(nk)$ lower bound for a special class of token-forwarding algorithms, called knowledge-based algorithms.
-Our main result is a new lower bound on any deterministic online token-forwarding algorithm for k-gossip.
+Our main result is a new lower bound that applies to any deterministic online token-forwarding algorithm for k-gossip.

-■ We show that every deterministic online token-forwarding algorithm for the k-gossip problem takes $\Omega(nk/\log n)$ rounds.
-Our result applies even to centralized (deterministic) token-forwarding algorithms that have a global knowledge of the token distribution.
+• We show that every online algorithm for the k-gossip problem takes $\Omega(nk/\log n)$ rounds against an adversary that, at the start of each round, knows the randomness used by the algorithm in the round.
+This also implies that any deterministic online token-forwarding algorithm takes $\Omega(nk/\log n)$ rounds.
+Our result applies even to centralized token-forwarding algorithms that have a global knowledge of the token distribution.

 This result resolves an open problem raised in [33], significantly improving their lower bound, and matching their upper bound to within a logarithmic factor.
-Our lower bound also enables a better comparison of token-forwarding with an alternative approach based on network coding due to [27, 28], which achieves a $O(nk/\log n)$ rounds using $O(\log n)$ -bit messages (which is not significantly better than the O(nk) bound using token-forwarding), and O(n+k) rounds with large message sizes (e.g., $\Theta(n\log n)$ bits).
+Our lower bound also enables a better comparison of token-forwarding with an alternative approach based on network coding due to [27, 28], which achieves a $O(nk/\log n)$ rounds using $O(\log n)$ -bit messages (which is not significantly better than the O(nk) bound using token-forwarding), and O(n+k) rounds with large message sizes (e.g., $\Theta(n \log n)$ bits).
 It thus follows that for large token and message sizes there is a factor $\Omega(\min\{n,k\}/\log n)$ gap between token-forwarding and network coding.
 We note that in our model we allow only one token per edge per round and thus our bounds hold regardless of the token size.

-Our lower bound indicates that one cannot obtain efficient (i.e., subquadratic) tokenforwarding algorithms for gossip in the adversarial model of [33].
+Our lower bound indicates that one cannot obtain efficient (i.e., subquadratic) token-forwarding algorithms for gossip in the adversarial model of [33].
 Furthermore, for arbitrary token sizes, we do not know of any algorithm that is significantly faster than quadratic time.
 This motivates considering other weaker (and perhaps, more realistic) models of dynamic networks.
 In fact, it is not clear whether one can solve the problem significantly faster even in an offline setting, in which the network can change arbitrarily each round, but the entire evolution is known to the algorithm in advance.
 Our next contribution takes a step in resolving this basic question for token-forwarding algorithms.

-- We present a polynomial-time offline token-forwarding algorithm that solves the k-gossip problem on an n-node dynamic network in $O(\min\{nk, n^{1.5}\sqrt{\log n}\})$ rounds. - We also present a polynomial-time offline token-forwarding algorithm that solves the k-gossip problem in a number of rounds within an $O(n^{\epsilon})$ factor of the optimal, for any $\epsilon > 0$ , assuming the algorithm is allowed to transmit $O(\log n)$ tokens per round.
+- We present a polynomial-time offline token-forwarding algorithm that solves the k-gossip problem on an n-node dynamic network in $O(\min\{nk, n\sqrt{k\log n}\})$ rounds with high probability. - We also present a polynomial-time offline token-forwarding algorithm that solves the k-gossip problem in a number of rounds within an $O(n^{\epsilon})$ factor of the optimal, for any $\epsilon > 0$, assuming the algorithm is allowed to transmit $O(\log n)$ tokens per round.

-The above upper bounds show that in the offline setting, token-forwarding algorithms can achieve a time bound that is within $O(\sqrt{n \log n})$ of the information-theoretic lower bound of $\Omega(n+k)$ , and that we can approximate the best token-forwarding algorithm to within a $O(n^{\epsilon})$ factor, given logarithmic extra bandwidth per edge.
+The above upper bounds show that in the offline setting, token-forwarding algorithms can achieve a time bound that is within $O(\sqrt{k \log n})$ of the information-theoretic lower bound of $\Omega(n+k)$, and that we can approximate the best token-forwarding algorithm to within a $O(n^{\epsilon})$ factor, given logarithmic extra bandwidth per edge.